vanHeemstraSystems/mooltipass/300/300/200/README.md

 # 200 - Administrating the Multipass database on the computer

-The Mooltipass application is a Google Chrome extension.
-It can be installed from https://chromewebstore.google.com/detail/mooltipass-app/cdifokahonpfaoldibbjmbkdhhelblpj?hl=nl
+The Mooltipass application can be installed in several web browsers or operating systems (visit https://www.themooltipass.com/setup/).